 Key Considerations for Selecting the Perfect Nonstick Pan

-When selecting your nonstick skillet, you’ll encounter three primary options for the core material.
+When selecting your nonstick skillet, you will encounter three primary options for the core material.
 Each type features a nonstick coating typically made from polytetrafluoroethylene (PTFE), commonly known as Teflon.

-While some manufacturers skimp on PTFE layers to cut costs, it’s what lies beneath that truly matters.
+While some manufacturers skimp on PTFE layers to cut costs, it is what lies beneath that truly matters.
 Depending on your cooking preferences and stovetop type, one option may suit you better than the others.

 Fully Aluminum: Fully aluminum nonstick skillets are lightweight and budget-friendly.
 However, they lack the durability of stainless steel, making them prone to warping over time.
 Aluminum heats up quickly due to its excellent conductivity but cannot be used on induction surfaces.